bjones1/CodeChat_Editor/docs/implementation.md

 ### IDE/editor integration

-Client messages
+The IDE extension client (IDE for short) and the CodeChat Editor Client (or Editor for short) exchange messages with each other, mediated by the CodeChat Server.
+The Server forwards messages from one client to the other, translating as necessary (for example, between source code and the Editor format).

 - On startup, the IDE client requests an ID from the server via a websocket.
-  Next, it sends an Opened message to a websockeet URL based on the ID.
-The server replies with either the text of a web page to display or a URL to the web page, depending on the Opened message contents.
+  Next, it sends an Opened message to a websockeet URL based on the assigned ID, specifying the location of the Client (in a web browser, or hosted within the IDE).
+The server replies with the text of a web page to display (for the hosted option) or launches a web browser with the appropriate URL.
 - When the CodeChat Editor Client starts, it also sends an Opened message; the ID for this client is part of its websocket URL.
-- After the IDE client sends the Opened message, it immediately follows with an Update message with the contents of the file from the IDE.
+- After the IDE client sends the Opened message, it immediately follows with an Update message with the contents of the current file from the IDE.
 - The IDE client and the CodeChat Editor client send update messages, with a file path, the file contents, and the cursor/scroll position.
 If a field is omitted, it means there's no change to it since the last command.
 For example,